 Where will Menet go off the board?

 As an NFL Draft prospect, Michal Menet is a mixed bag.
-However, because the 2021 NFL Draft is relatively thin at center, Menet could see his stock improve organically.
-Beyond Creed Humphrey, Landon Dickerson, and Quinn Meinerz, there isn’t much high-upside talent at the position.
+However, because the 2021 NFL Draft is relatively unsettled at center, Menet could see his stock improve organically.
+Beyond Creed Humphrey, Landon Dickerson, and Quinn Meinerz, there isn’t much bonafide starting talent at the position.
 If some teams view Menet as a player with starting potential, as Pauline’s earlier report implies, he could be a safe Day 3 pick.

 From my evaluation, however, Menet looks more like a mid-to-late Day 3 pick, erring on the late side.
-He’ll have to surprise at his pro day on March 25th if he wants to shed doubts surrounding his athleticism.
+He was unable to take part in athletic drills at his pro day, so he won’t get the pro day boost on draft day.
 Furthermore, Menet will have to become more consistently proactive as a blocker if he’s going to start on Sundays.

 Nevertheless, because the NFL values experience and pedigree, Menet has a chance to earn an opportunity.
 If he can keep refining his core competency — his technique and physicality — he could potentially provide greater returns.
 However, as it stands, he already has some projected value as a nice depth piece with spot-starting ability.